-Bushfire Planning Australia (BPA) has been engaged by the Great River NSW Pty Ltd (the 'Client') to undertake a Bushfire Assessment Report (BAR) for the proposed industrial subdivision of Lots 308, 309 and 310 DP752021; Old Castlereagh Road, Penrith (the 'site') to create 100 lots.
+Bushfire Planning Australia (BPA) has been engaged by the Great River NSW Pty Ltd (the 'Client') to undertake a Bushfire Assessment Report (BAR) for the proposed industrial subdivision of Lots 1, 2, and 3 DP1263486; Old Castlereagh Road, Penrith (the 'site') to create 92 lots.

 The National Construction Code (NCC) does not provide for any bush fire specific performance requirements for the proposed development; being a development that will facilitate the construction of non-habitable buildings.
 The general fire safety construction provisions of the NCC are taken as acceptable solutions in this instance.
 However, a hazard assessment has been completed and found the site was exposed to a moderate bushfire hazard mainly located to the south west of the subject site.
-The predominant vegetation surrounding the site is consistent with a forested wetland vegetation formation as described in the NSW Rural Fire Service document Planning for Bushfire Protection 2006 (PBP 2006).
+The predominant vegetation surrounding the site is consistent with a forested wetland vegetation formation as described in the NSW Rural Fire Service document Planning for Bushfire Protection 2019 (PBP 2019).

-PBP 2006 refers to the proposed industrial development as 'Other development'.
-Given the unique features of these developments, compliance with PBP is strongly focused in satisifying the aims and objectives of PBP 2006.
+PBP 2019 refers to the proposed industrial development as 'Other development'.
+Given the unique features of these developments, compliance with PBP is strongly focused in satisifying the aims and objectives of PBP 2019.

-The following recommendations when implemented will reduce the impact of a bushfire to an acceptable level for any future industrial (non-habitable) buildings and demonstrate the proposed development is ably to comply with PBP 2006:
+The following recommendations when implemented will reduce the impact of a bushfire to an acceptable level for any future industrial (non-habitable) buildings and demonstrate the proposed development is ably to comply with PBP 2019:

-- The entire site shall be managed as an Inner Protection Area (IPA) as outlined within section 4.1.3 of PBP 2006 and Appendix 5 of PBP 2006 and the RFS document Standards for asset protection zones; - Public road access is to be constructed in accordance with section 4.1.3 (1) of PBP and as shown of the development plans contained in Appendix A; - The existing walking trail on the south western boundary that will be upgraded and connected to the Great River Walk shall be cleared and temporarily formed to enable access for emergency services personnel; - Any required Asset Protection Zones or setbacks for future structures are able to be provided within each lot; - A Bushfire Attack Level (BAL) certificate shall be prepared for any future development demonstrating the proposed building is not exposed to BAL-40 of BAL-FZ and that the development is able to confirm with the specifications and requirements of PBP 2006.
-Alternatively, a development application shall be submitted to the relevant consent authority supported by a Bushfire Assessment Report (BAR); - All new lots are to be connected to a reliable water supply network and that suitable fire hydrants are located throughout the development site that are clearly marked and provided for the purposes of bushfire protection.
-Fire hydrant spacing, sizing and pressure shall comply with AS2419.1 2005 and section 4.1.3 of PBP 2006; - Consideration should be given to landscaping and fuel loads on site to decrease potential fire hazards on site; and - All hazardous materials to be stored on land within 100m of any designated bushfire prone land shall be stored in a secure enclosure away from the bushfire hazard.
+- All areas of the site zoned 'EP' Employment shall be managed as an Inner Protection Area (IPA) as outlined within Appendix 4 of PBP 2019 and the RFS document Standards for asset protection zones; - 2.
+Public road access is to be constructed in accordance with Table 5.3b of PBP 2019 and as shown of the development plans contained in Appendix A; - 3.
+Any required Asset Protection Zones or setbacks for future structures are able to be provided within each lot; - 4.
+A Bushfire Attack Level (BAL) certificate shall be prepared for any future development within designated bushfire prone land demonstrating the proposed building is not exposed to BAL-40 of BAL-FZ and that the development is able to confirm with the specifications and requirements of PBP 2019.
+Alternatively, a development application shall be submitted to the relevant consent authority supported by a Bushfire Assessment Report (BAR); - 5.
+All new lots are to be connected to a reliable water supply network and that suitable fire hydrants are located throughout the development site that are clearly marked and provided for the purposes of bushfire protection.
+Fire hydrant spacing, sizing and pressure shall comply with AS2419.1 2005 and Table 5.3c of PBP 2019; - 6.
+Consideration should be given to landscaping and fuel loads on site to decrease potential fire hazards on site: and - 7.
+All hazardous materials to be stored on land within 100m of any designated bushfire prone land shall be stored in a secure enclosure away from the bushfire hazard.

-This assessment has been made based on the bushfire hazards observed in and around the site at the time of inspection and production (December 2018).
+This assessment has been made based on the bushfire hazards observed in and around the site at the time of inspection and production (December 2018, April 2020 and December 2020).